 Hundreds of young boys work as trainees in various auto markets of Islamabad including I-9, G-7, G-6, Aabpara, G-10, F-10 and others.
 While scores more work as waiters and in the kitchens at local restaurants and hotels.

-Under this bill, all these kids will have to be taken out of their jobs and put into schools and it will be the responsibility of the relevant government departments including the CDA and the capital administration to ensure that every child gets a free
+Under this bill, all these kids will have to be taken out of their jobs and put into schools and it will be the responsibility of the relevant government departments including the CDA and the capital administration to ensure that every child gets a free education.

 When the law was discussed with auto mechanics and restaurant owners, they brushed it off like many other official statements.

 “If the government cannot even implement the prices they announce, how they can achieve such a gigantic task?” asked Rashid Abbasi, a small restaurant owner at Aabpara.
 However, Mr Abbasi said in a more serious tone that boys working in hotels do not do it just for fun or because they cannot study, but they are there after serious consideration.

 “All the employees we have here are my relatives, and the 14-year-old boy washing the dishes is my real nephew; one day he will open his own hotel,” he said,

 “Apart from earning, the key is that we are keeping a vigilant eye on him and teaching him a valuable trade.”
 He also said even if his nephew is not able to establish a business of his own, he will be employed soon at the age of 18, because he knows all the ins and outs of this trade.

 Many young children are forced to work because of difficult financial conditions, but almost everyone feels that education in itself will not help in any way.
 Even if these boys complete graduation, where would they find a white collar job?

 Meanwhile, an official of the capital administration said it was a complicated issue, and a law that makes education compulsory for all children between five and 16 years of age is a very good step towards raising the nation’s standards.